 - Some chromatic (sharp / flat) notes can only be played in tune, with a volume that balances with surrounding notes, by partially covering finger holes.

-That being said, pendant ocarinas do have a few advantages over the transverse, and can be useful in a few situations:
+That being said, pendant ocarinas do have a few unique advantages over the transverse:

-- Pendant ocarinas can be made much smaller than a transverse, which allows them to sound at a higher pitch, and may open up some unique musical possibilities.
+- Pendant ocarinas can be made much smaller than a transverse while remaining ergonomic to play.
+They can thus be made to sound at a higher pitch, and may open up some unique musical possibilities.